 The bony growths associated with Gardner syndrome are called osteomas.
-They usually occur in the skull or jaw bone (the mandible), but they can occur in any bone of the body.
-They grow continuously but slowly, and they do not spread to other parts of the body, which means they are considered a benign tumor (not malignant).
-Osteomas usually do not cause symptoms.
-However, an osteoma can be removed by surgery for cosmetic reasons or if the osteoma begins to interfere with normal movement or function.
+They usually develop in the skull or jaw bone (the mandible), but can occur in any bone of the body.
+They do not spread to other parts of the body, which means they are considered a benign tumor (not malignant).
+Osteomas usually do not cause symptoms or health problems.
+However, an osteoma can be removed by surgery for cosmetic reasons or if it begins to interfere with normal movement or function.

 Last updated: 1/15/2015